 Un-forgiveness is the gift that keeps on giving.
 The wound that keeps on wounding.

 When I look at these courtroom photos of Bill Cosby, I am grieved that a man will run from his sin for so long, all the while being torn apart by his guilt.
 You can see it on his face, behind his eyes.
 The agony, the shame.
 Yet he still seems unrepentant.
-My prayer for Bill is that in his incarceration he will humble himself and experience the extravagant grace of Jesus Christ, who washes away all sin and calls even the most wayward of sons home to a place of peace and healing.
+My prayer for Bill, and for all our personal Bills, is that in his incarceration he will humble himself and experience the extravagant grace of Jesus Christ, who washes away all sin and calls even the most wayward of sons and daughters home to a place of peace and healing.

-And my prayer, a thousand times over, for every woman who was abused, raped, silenced, sidelined or violated in any other way, is that they would find healing and restoration for the trauma and the decades of shame, in the arms of a God who loves them, and is with them, and has cried every time they have cried.
-That your wounds would be healed, that your voices would be heard, and that your deep agony would be salved by the only one capable of restoring all things, Jesus Christ.
+And my prayer, a thousand times over, for all of us who have been abused, raped, silenced, sidelined or violated in any way by anyone, is that we would find healing and restoration for the trauma and the decades of shame, in the arms of a God who loves us, and is with us, and has cried every time we have cried.
+That our wounds would be healed, that our voices would be heard, and that our deep agony would be salved by the only one capable of restoring all things, Jesus Christ.

-And my hope also is that these women, along with all the rest of us, will extend forgiveness to Bill Cosby.
-That they, and us, will make the conscious choice to say, "Bill, you have wounded us, we cannot trust you, you are not safe... but you owe us nothing.
+And my hope also, truly, is that forgiveness will extend to Bill Cosby specifically.
+That his victims will make the conscious choice to say, "Bill, you have wounded us, we cannot trust you, you are not safe... but you owe us nothing.
 We release you to a higher authority.
 I am trusting your future to God, and I am trusting my future to God also.
 I am taking out the hook that has bound us together.
 The devil will not have the last laugh out of your choice to wound me.
 I am walking away in freedom.
 You are forgiven."